JwolffTeach/Space-Shooter-Tutorials/lesson9/readme.txt

 ----- Bullet Collision -----

  game_functions
-  1. Add enemy as a parameter to update_bullets() function so we can check for collisions between bullets and enemy.
+  1. Added check_collisions() function to check for bullet/enemy collisions.
-  2. Add collision checking line in update_bullets()
+  2. Refactor: update_everything() function will execute all update functions.

  spaceshooter
   3. Added enemy as a parameter to gf.udpate_bullets() function call.